JD2112/DataScanR/README.md

 ## Citation

-WILL BE UPDATED SOON ONCE THE REPO IS PUBLIC
+WILL BE UPDATED SOON

 ## Acknowledgement

-We would like to acknowledge the **Core Facility, Faculty of Medicine and Health Sciences, Linköping University, Linköping, Sweden** and **Clinical Genomics Linköping, Science for Life Laboratory, Sweden** for their support.
+We would like to acknowledge the **Core Facility, Faculty of Medicine and Health Sciences, Linköping University, Linköping, Sweden**, **Clinical Genomics Linköping, Science for Life Laboratory, Sweden** and **Center for Social and Affective Neuroscience (CSAN), Linköping University, Linköping, Sweden** for their support.